ManuMaddali/Apply.AI/README.md

 ---

-Ready to get more interviews?
-Start your free account today.
-- Immediate access to AI-powered resume optimization
-- Join thousands of successful job seekers
-- Professional results in under 30 seconds

----

-**ApplyAI Platform** - Intelligent resume optimization for the modern job market.
+**ApplyAI** - Intelligent resume optimization for the modern job market.